mvdbeek/pulsar-relay/BENCHMARK_RESULTS.md

 - **P99 Latency:** 70.32ms
 - **Errors:** 0

-**Analysis:** ✅ **ISSUE RESOLVED!** After fixing the race condition in ConnectionManager and the benchmark timing bug, broadcast performance is excellent.
-All 1,500 messages were successfully delivered to 30 concurrent subscribers with consistent sub-71ms latency.

 ## Performance Summary

 | Benchmark | Throughput | Avg Latency | Status |